rodstaff/myFirstReactApp/README.md

 # reactPractice
-This is the first tutorials on React beginning from basics.
+This is a collection of tutorials on React beginning from basics based on http://andrewhfarmer.com/getting-started-tutorials/